-So, you’re a Test Manager – or aspiring to be one.
+So, you’re a Test Manager or QA manager – or aspiring to be one.
 You’re looking for a new job.
 You’ve done your homework – you’ve identified a set of really good prospective employers.
 You’re excited about the opportunities they offer.
 You’re looking forward to taking on a new challenge – be it working for a different type of organisation, different type of product, change in domain, technology, methodology.

 You probably want a change of scenery.
 It’s probably a new city.
 You’re looking to meet new people, make new friends.
 The possibilities are endless.